PhantomsChosen/build-profiles/content/builds/titan/hammer_of_the_wormgod.md

 [Code of the Devastator](https://d2.destinygamewiki.com/wiki/Code_of_the_Devastator)

 ### Stat Requirements
-Recovery is top priority for this build but a good baseline of strength and discipline are nice to kickstart [Roaring Flames](https://d2.destinygamewiki.com/wiki/Roaring_Flames) and get your hammer back if you lose it.
+Recovery is high priority for this build but a good baseline of strength and discipline are nice to kickstart [Roaring Flames](https://d2.destinygamewiki.com/wiki/Roaring_Flames) and get your hammer back if you lose it.
 ```
 Mobility   : -
 Resilience : -